Employment, Training and Education

 Businesses can also advertise their jobs and manage job vacancies through the Workforce Australia Website.

 • Fair Work exists to provide information and advice to employees about workplace rights and obligations.
-Some of the useful information and tools included are Employee Entitlements, Awards & Agreements and a Pay Calculator (P.A.C.T - Pay and Conditions Tool).
+They have a useful best practice guide and checklists for small business.
+Best Practice Guide

 • Wage subsidies can help businesses employ new staff and expand their business.
 Wage subsidies are paid by employment services providers to businesses for employing eligible job seekers who are young, a principal carer parent, long term unemployed indigenous or mature age.